Turkish Navy to continue protecting Oruç Reis vessel in Eastern Mediterranean

 The Turkish navy will continue to protect the country's Oruç Reis vessel during its seismic research in the Mediterranean, the Turkish Defense Ministry said Thursday.

-In a Twitter post, the ministry said: "The Turkish Naval Forces, the protectors of our naval rights and maritime jurisdiction, continue to support and protect the Oruç Reis seismic research vessel with the same accompanying ships since the beginning of the research," the ministry said.
+In a Twitter post, the ministry said: "The Turkish Naval Forces, the protectors of our naval rights and maritime jurisdiction, will continue to support and protect the Oruç Reis seismic research vessel with the same accompanying ships we have used since the beginning of the research," the ministry said.

 The ministry also shared footage of the naval ships accompanying Oruç Reis.